-The key to perfectly cooked hot dogs on the grill is to start them in a moist bath of flavorful toppings, slow cooking them to infuse them with flavor and get an even cook, then finishing them off over the hot side to crisp and char them.
+The key to perfectly cooked sausages on the grill is to start them in a moist bath of flavorful toppings, slow-cooking them to infuse them with flavor and get an even cook, then finish them off over the hot side to crisp and char them.

 - Active time: 15 minutes

 - Total time:30 minutes

 - 1 (1-pound; 450g) package sauerkraut, with juices

 - 2 pounds (900g) natural-casing all-beef hot dogs (such as Boar's Head or Dietz & Watson)